01 of 15

-The Washington, DC capital region offers a wonderful variety of weekend getaway destinations.
-Within a few hours drive you can visit big cities, small towns, beaches and mountains and enjoy a wide range of activities from shopping to golf to exploring historical sites to relaxing on the beach.
+The region and states around the capital offer a wonderful variety of weekend getaway destinations.
+Within a few hours' drive, you can visit big cities, beaches, and mountains as well as enjoy a wide range of activities, including shopping, golfing, hiking, and exploring historical sites.Continue to 2 of 15 below.

 Old Town Alexandria

 Alexandria is a quaint historic town and a fun place to explore.
-Located just six miles south of downtown Washington, DC, you can easily combine a visit with some time in the nation's capital.
-Old Town Alexandria, is the third oldest historic district in the United States and contains more than 4,200 historic buildings dating back to the 18th and 19th centuries.
-Some of the top attractions include the George Washington Masonic Memorial, and Fort Ward Museum and Park, and the Torpedo Factory Art Center, one of the largest visual arts centers in the U.S. Set along the Potomac River, the three-floor waterfront art center features 84 working studios, five galleries, two workshops, the Art League School, and the Alexandria Archaeology Museum.Continue to 7 of 15 below.
+Just six miles south of downtown Washington, D.C., you can easily combine a visit with some time in the nation's capital.
+Old Town Alexandria is the third oldest historic district in the United States and contains more than 4,200 historic buildings dating back to the 18th and 19th centuries.
+Some of the top attractions include the George Washington Masonic Memorial, Fort Ward Museum and Park, and the Torpedo Factory Art Center, one of the largest visual arts centers in the U.S. Set along the Potomac River, the three-floor waterfront art center features 84 working studios, five galleries, two workshops, the Art League School, and the Alexandria Archaeology Museum.Continue to 7 of 15 below.

 New York City